Faith in AI can narrow the futures individuals consider: AI prediction becomes self-fulfilling

-A defining feature of Newcomb’s paradox is that the decision is made before the prediction is revealed.
-In real-world settings, however, people often encounter predictive systems repeatedly and receive feedback about prior outcomes.
-We therefore conducted Study 4 ($N = 201$) to examine how repeated interaction with AI prediction influences the behavioral effect observed in the one-shot task.
+Following the standard formulation of Newcomb’s paradox, Studies 1–3 required participants to make a choice before the prediction was revealed (Fig. \ref{fig:main}A).
+In real-world settings, however, people often interact repeatedly with predictive AI systems and observe whether their predictions prove correct.
+We therefore conducted Study 4 ($N = 201$) to examine how repeated interaction with AI prediction influences behavior over time.

 Participants completed the same choice task over five consecutive rounds, receiving feedback after each round about the AI’s prediction, their own choice, and the resulting outcome.
 Participants were randomly assigned to one of two conditions: in one condition the AI consistently predicted one-boxing, whereas in the other it consistently predicted two-boxing.
 Participants were not informed of the prediction policy, and the system did not update its predictions during the task.